Created on 20-06-2019 at 16:00 PM

 Everything pointed to Tolisso continuing his good run from Russia and making a mark in the new campaign.
 However, there was a big shock for him and everybody at FCB on the half-hour mark.
 After a challenge with Kevin Volland, Tolisso was left lying on the ground holding his knee.
 The feared torn cruciate was confirmed on the same day.

-A tough time lay ahead for Tolisso who had to forego the much-loved turf of the football pitch in favor of the training facilities at the Performance Centre as he worked ceaselessly on his comeback.
+A tough time lay ahead for Tolisso who had to forego the much-loved turf of the football pitch in favour of the training facilities at the Performance Centre as he worked ceaselessly on his comeback.
 The midfielder refused to be downhearted and that made the joy of Tolisso returning for his first running session at the end of January even greater – that took him an important step closer to his big target.

 Comeback after eight months

 Tolisso celebrated his comeback at the end of May in the DFB Cup final in Berlin.
-Eight months of grueling rehab finally produced a happy ending.
+Eight months of gruelling rehab finally produced a happy ending.
 "I've waited a very long time for this moment," said the visibly moved Tolisso at the Olympic Stadium.
 He was then able to gain match practice in the friendlies against Kaiserslautern and Lindau and finally play football again before heading off for a well-deserved summer holiday.

 That started as the last one ended: with the memory of the triumph in Russia.
 Tolisso received the Legion of Honour award together with his France team-mates.
 With that good memory, the dangerous midfielder – with an impressive 11 goals and seven assists in 44 games for Bayern – will look to make up this term on what he missed out in 2018/19.